idank/holykeebs-docs/guides/keyboard/index.md

 1. Ensure the screen is still straight.
 1. Finish soldering all pins.

-If you're not able to get a good solder connection, remove the screen from the sockets and solder it from the other side:
+If you're not able to get a good solder connection, remove the screen from the sockets and solder it from the other side.

-TODO: add photo.

 ## Reset Switch, TRRS Jack